yagizalkilic/multi_robot_path_planning/README.md

 ## Program information

+- The file called cpp_randomly_generated contains files to generate an n_dimensional robot space and find a solution to the scheduling problem.
+This implementation is still a test implementation as the generated data does not correspond to the actual robot data.
+However, RRT implementation and space representation will be used on the ros implementation.
+In order to execute the program, https://root.cern/ should be installed.
-- python scripts are for the initial testing of the general methods:
+- The filed called py_tests contains scripts for the initial testing of the general methods:
   - simple_coordination_graph.py: simulates coordination graphs for 2 robots along a specified path
   - 3D_coordination_euclidian.py: coordinates 3 robots on specified paths, visualizes the RRT algorithm.
 Uses euclidian distance to calculate proximity to collusion zones.
   - 3D_coordination_grid.py: coordinates 3 robots on specified paths, visualizes the RRT algorithm.
 Puts paths and collusions on a grid, is more efficient.